levu42/ub/README.md

 * basic git integration for commit & push BibTeX files after update
 * import entries from Google Books
 * import entries from the library database of the library of the University Frankfurt
+* import entries from the Icelandic National Library / Landsbókasafn Íslands and from other Icelandic libraries using leitir.is
 * find entries via ISBN and other identifiers
 * edit entries regardless of in which BibTeX file they are saved
 * list all books in all or one BibTeX file(s)